Reliance Insurance Company: 20th century

-1998–2001 "The Collapse"

-Although it was hushed at the time, Saul Steinberg suffered a stroke in 1995.
+Steinberg suffered a stroke in 1995.
 Active control of his financial empire was assumed by his brother, Robert Steinberg.
 Changes were instituted ostensibly toward making Reliance more focused on insurance, and for a while, it looked as if the company was prospering.
 Many investors who had long ago grown weary of Saul Steinberg were endorsing the company.
 RGH stock reached a record high.
 The company reported in its 1998 annual financial statement, filed in March 1999, a $1.7 billion statutory surplus, its largest in history, and a profit for that year of $585 million.
 Within less than three years, however, the Commonwealth Court of Pennsylvania would issue a court order placing Reliance into liquidation.

+21st century

 The company lost $177 million in net income in 1999 and another $198 million in 2000.
-In early 2000 Reliance agreed to be acquired by Leucadia National for stock that amounted to only $359 million.
+In early 2000.
+Reliance agreed to be acquired by Leucadia National for stock that amounted to only $359 million.
 The price represented a market capitalization loss of $1.941 billion since mid-1998 when Reliance's market value reached a high of $2.3 billion.
 The deal, however, fell through when Leucadia National backed out because of concerns over Reliance's financial health.

 Pennsylvania insurance regulators sought to salvage the company in 2001, but by October 3 of that year, following the undermining of the financial markets in the wake of the terrorist attacks of September 11, 2001, Pennsylvania's insurance commissioner, Diane Koken, petitioned to have the company liquidated.
 It was the largest insurer liquidation in U.S. history according to the Insurance Information Institute.

 The speed and size of Reliance's collapse in turn caused uncertainty about the foremost insurance rating agencies, such as A.M.
-Best Co., who until June 2000 rated Reliance's financial strength as an A− (excellent), and Standard & Poor's, who had assigned the insurer an A(strong) rating.
+Best Co., who until June 2000 rated Reliance's financial strength as an A− (excellent), and Standard & Poor's, who had assigned the insurer an A (strong) rating.
 The rating agencies, however, played an integral role in the company's collapse.
 Once A.M.
-Best downgraded Reliance's rating in June 2000, due in part to the substantial debt of the parent company, Reliance Group Holdings, Inc., Reliance ability retain and attract business was dealt a fateful blow.
+Best downgraded Reliance's rating in June 2000, due in part to the substantial debt of the parent company, Reliance Group Holdings, Inc., Reliance's ability to retain and attract business was dealt a fateful blow.
 Another factor causing the sudden downfall was a complicated reinsurance pool of workers compensation policies, dubbed Unicover, that was a very costly failure.
 Unicover, however, was only one example of the corporate mentality and risk-taking philosophy that ultimately caused the company's demise.
 In its eagerness to expand and grow, policies were written too cheaply; excessive dividends were paid to stockholders (largely the Steinbergs themselves); and the company was mismanaged.
 And as a result it failed.